 Step 2 — Proper Industrial Packing Installation

 Incorrect installation leads to problems with wear, heat increase, and excess leakage.
-To start, installers should remove all the used packing rings and the lantern ring once the selected packing is in hand.
-Before installation, they must thoroughly clean the stuffing box and conduct a thorough equipment examination.
-For maximum performance, inspect:
+Installers should remove all the used packing rings and the lantern ring once the selected packing is in hand.
+Before installation, they must thoroughly clean the stuffing box and thoroughly examine the equipment.
+For maximum performance, inspect the following:

 - Stuffing box or stuffing box throat